AdamSobieski/Argumentation/README.md

 ### Advantages of Multipart Messages

-Advantages from supporting MIME's multipart semantics would include, but not be limited to:
+Benefits and advantages from supporting MIME's multipart semantics include:

 1. a well-defined hierarchical and recursive structure for messages' parts to simplify processing,
 2. the capability to provide one or more message attachments, e.g., documents, images, audio, video, and data,